Mean Field Limit for Coulomb-Type Flows: Formulation via the electric potential

-which implies the result.
-Since testing the left-hand side against any smooth test-function yields a result which is $o(1)$. \end{proof} -1cm \begin{remark} In a density formulation aiming at proving propagation of chaos, arguing exactly as in \cite[Lemma 8.4]{rs} for instance, we may deduce from this result and the main theorem the convergence of the $k$-marginal densities in the dual of (some weighted) $W^{1,p}$ space with $p$ large enough, with rate $k/N$ times the right-hand side of \eqref{rhspro}. \end{remark}
+-1cm \begin{remark} In a density formulation aiming at proving propagation of chaos, arguing exactly as in \cite[Lemma 8.4]{rs} for instance, we may deduce from this result and the main theorem the convergence of the $k$-marginal densities in the dual of some Sobolev space, with rate $k/N$ times the right-hand side of \eqref{rhspro}. \end{remark}